Know Your Rights at Work

-- That employees who make complaints or who support complaints will be protected against retaliation
+- That employees who make complaints or who support complaints will be protected against retaliation, and

 - Create a well-defined sexual harassment policy that includes examples of prohibited behavior.
 Incorporate the policy into the employee handbook and regularly train and engage employees with the content using different methods.

 - Create a complaint procedure that identifies HR professionals designated to document and investigate complaints.
 Explain the investigation process and offer examples of proportionate corrective actions that may result at the conclusion of an investigation.

 - Conduct regular, anonymous climate surveys to ascertain the existing climate of inclusion and identify potential areas for growth.

 - Empower bystanders: Provide trainings that give employees the skills necessary to intervene when appropriate and report harassing behavior.
 Create a culture where all employees are invested in maintaining a workplace climate that is free from discrimination.